 Corey and Asher missed a weekly meeting recently.
 This isn’t a normal occurrence, but Asher’s grandparents were in town.

-When they got together for the first time in 2 weeks, Asher was so excited he asked Corey, “are we going to do this forever?”
+When they got together for the first time in two weeks, Asher was so excited he asked Corey, “Are we going to do this forever?”

 We love this story, and not just because it’s a powerful example of the healthy attachment Friends and kiddos are creating, but because it’s also an example of the part each of our kids play in those relationships.